"Wanna know the best thing about unconscious chicks? They can't say no."

 - Played for Squick when the King of Midland begins molesting his daughter, Princess Charlotte, as she lay sleeping.
 He then proceeds to undress her and tries to rape her.
 She woke up to this part, fought him off, and ran away from home.

-- Casca was unconscious when now demon god Griffith starting molesting her in front of a trapped Guts, she wakes up however and happens next is the most horrifying part of the series.
+- During the Eclipse, Casca was unconscious when Griffith, reborn as demon god Femto, started molesting her in front of a trapped Guts.
+When she wakes up, however, what happens next is the most horrifying part of the series.

 - In Blade of the Immortal, Rin is harboring a reverse Bodyguard Crush for her bodyguard Manji, so when he passes out after a particularly exhausting adventure she takes the opportunity to plant one of these on him.